Agoraphobia is surprisingly common and debilitating.

 Perhaps it all started when you were very young – or perhaps the fear was triggered by an unpleasant experience when you were in school, or more recently in work or at a social event.

 It’s different for everybody.
 Some find it grows over time, or seems to appear out of nowhere.

-The good news is that there is no need to know where your leaving a safe place phobia comes from in order to get rid of it.
+The good news is that there is no need to know where your crowded public place phobia comes from in order to get rid of it.